soumyadipdas37/finescoop.github.io/source/_posts/experts_say_uss_coronavirus_positivity_rate_is_high_because_tests_are_too_sensitive.md

 The Centers for Disease Control and Prevention said it is examining the use of cycle threshold measures for 'policy decision'.

 The CDC said its own calculations suggest its extremely hard to detect a live virus in a sample above a threshold of 33 cycles.

+Healthcare workers check patients in to a city-run COVID-19 testing location in New York on July 21